vortexntnu/vortex-vkf/vortex-filtering/include/vortex_filtering/filters/README.md

 // example how to define models using vortex::models using DynMod = vortex::models::ConstantVelocity;
 using SensorMod = vortex::models::IdentitySensorModel<4, 2>;
-// example how to use PDAF in pratice using PDAF = vortex::filter::PDAF<DynMod, SensorMod>;
+// example how to use PDAF in practice using PDAF = vortex::filter::PDAF<DynMod, SensorMod>;
 auto [x_final, inside, outside, x_pred, z_pred, x_updated] = PDAF::step(parameters...)
 ```

 #### Previous State Estimate
 The step function needs to know what the previous state was.
 Based on this state, the dynamic model will be used.
 The model will give us a predicted new state.
 This state will be compared to the actual measurements.
 The previous state must be a Gaussian distribution.

 #### Measurements
 The perceived measurements.
 This parameter consists of an `Eigen::Vector`.
 It should hold all perceived measurements.
 (The dimension must be the same as defined in the models.)